Fire Safety Skills & Competencies

 Fire safety must accompany the energy transition and sustainable transformation of the building stock

 If the EU is to reach its climate objectives, the energy transition and the overall ambition of the European Green Deal must succeed.
 The building stock must transform into highly energy efficient buildings, powered by renewable energy sources.
 And in doing so, it must be resource efficient.
 Achieving net zero carbon and circularity for buildings is the ambition.
 It requires many solutions, such as high-performance insulation, resource efficient materials, renewable energy and energy storage technologies.

-“These energy and resource efficient solutions can entail not only fire risks but also opportunities.
-Fire safety must neither lag behind nor impede this evolution.
-It must accompany it.
-That’s why we must develop knowledge and competencies related to fire safety.
-This will enhance a safe energy transition that will benefit all EU citizens, which is essential for all industries contributing to sustainable construction.”
+There can be fire risks but also opportunities associated with these energy and resource efficient solutions.
+That’s why we must develop knowledge and competencies related to fire safety that will enhance a safe energy transition that will benefit all EU citizens, which is essential for all industries contributing to sustainable construction.

 There is a need to improve fire safety competency

-In the past decade, academics have warned that “traditional fire safety practices (and in many cases practitioners) are no longer fully equipped to satisfy the needs of the built environment that drivers other than fire (e.g. energy, sustainability, architectural innovation, structural optimisation, etc.) continue to create” .
+In the last decade, academics have warned that “traditional fire safety practices (and in many cases practitioners) are no longer fully equipped to satisfy the needs of the built environment that drivers other than fire (e.g. energy, sustainability, architectural innovation, structural optimisation, etc.) continue to create” .
 They highlighted that “those charged with fire safety design of buildings are rarely (and often insufficiently) involved in the iterative process [of building design]” .
-Stakeholders have called for support for research and educational programmes alike in fire safety engineering, as a distinct competency-based discipline , and for the integration of fire safety designers into building design .
+Stakeholders have called for support for both research and educational programmes in fire safety engineering, as a distinct competency-based discipline .
+They have also called for the integration of fire safety designers into building design teams .

 Fire safety engineers or experts should be involved in building design